Canada's Couche-Tard to explore partnership opportunities with Carrefour, after takeover plan fails

 The Canadian firm had submitted a non-binding offer letter earlier this month to buy European retail giant at a price of 20 euros per share.

-The companies said they have decided to extend their discussions to examine opportunities for sharing practices on fuel, pooling purchasing volumes and partnering on private labels.
+The companies said they have decided to extend their discussions to examine opportunities for sharing practices on fuel purchases, partnering on private labels and distribution in overlapping networks.

 "The discussed areas for cooperation align with our five-year strategic plan, as well as our commitment to strengthening our core convenience and fuel business and pursuing opportunities in multiple,related growth platforms," Couche-Tard Chief Executive Brian Hannasch said.